 To help understand both the theoretical & practical aspects of anatomy, designed to complement any course.

 As medical curricula around the world become increasingly busy, the time spent in dissection and tutorials is being reduced.
 An@tomedia bridges the educational gap by providing students with a detailed anatomy resource to use before, during and after their practicals.
 It allows them to make better use of their time and to focus on areas of clinical significance, including the anatomical basis of practical procedures.
-One frequent criticism of traditional (discipline-based) courses is that they don’t facilitate students’ problem-solving skills, while in problem-based courses the content is often lost.
-By presenting anatomy from multiple perspectives, An@tomedia caters to both types of course.
 Each module covers the equivalent of 40 hours of course contact time (20 hours of core activities such as lectures or practical classes plus 20 hours of advanced activities such as dissection) for a grand total of 360 hours across all 9 modules.
 An@tomedia is the perfect home resource for those affected by quarantines in place due to COVID-19.

 An@tomedia represents 100,000 hours of continuous work by the team for 25 years.
 Each screen has required an average of 60 hours of academic work (eg. 20 hours of dissection, 20 hours of digital imaging and graphics, 20 hours of writing and editing) plus 6 hours of technical work (programming and testing).
 This also required sustained teamwork, clinical expertise and institutional support.
 All four perspectives of all nine modules are now fully completed and available online.